dupgit/sauvegarde/docs/API.md

     }

 "data_sent" is true when data has already been sent before sending metadata and false otherwise.
-If "data_sent" is true then serveur does not tries to know which hashs are needed because it assumes that every block of needed data has already been received (thus no block is needed anymore).
+If "data_sent" is true then server does not tries to know which hashs are needed because it assumes that every block of needed data has already been received (thus no block is needed anymore).